Department of Epidemiology: December 1

 - How do you envision your professional role in US maternal and child public health five years after graduating?
 How will a MPH degree help you achieve this professional goal?

-To apply to the MCH Program, contact either Kitty Andert (Department of Health Services) or Kate O'Brien (Department of Epidemiology).
+To apply to the MCH Program, contact either Kitty Andert (Department of Health Services) or Kevin Schuda (Department of Epidemiology).
 You will need to provide a supplemental statement of purpose (see above directions) and meet with Melissa Schiff to review MCH program requirements, curriculum, and financial aid.